stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 # Choosing a Code Editor or IDE

 If you are new to programming, start with [Mu](https://codewith.mu/), which is specifically designed to help new developers work with Python.
-Otherwise, if you do not already have a preferred editor, consider [Visual Studio Code](https://code.visualstudio.com).
-[This tutorial](https://code.visualstudio.com/docs/python/python-tutorial) shows you the features that Visual Studio Code has for Python development, including code quality checks, and support for debugging.
-Both of these editors are free.

 If you would like to use a full IDE, there are several options available.
 [Wing IDE](http://www.wingware.com/) and [PyCharm](https://www.jetbrains.com/pycharm/) are proprietary, commercial products.
 The free Eclipse IDE can be be used for Python development with the [PyDev](http://www.pydev.org/) extension.
 Current versions of Microsoft Visual Studio also include support for Python.